-The sea lamprey (Petromyzon marinus) is the largest of the three lamprey species that we have in the UK.
+The sea lamprey (Petromyzon marinus) is the largest of the three lamprey species in the UK.
 Lamprey fossils have been found in the late Silurian and Devonian periods, approximately 450 million years ago.

 Lifespan: 5 to 8 years

 When to see them: Juvenile sea lamprey spend their time in the mud, so you won’t see them, and the adults are out at sea.
 However, the adults migrate back into rivers in May/June when they can be seen.
-After they have bred they then die and their carcasses are often reported.
+After they have bred they die and people often report seeing their carcasses.

 Last date edited: 24 December 2020